WeslleyDeziderio/Segunda_Lista-LPI/README.md

-Questions in the second list of subjects Programming Language I taught by Professor Tiago Maritan.
+Questions in the second list from the Programming Language I subject.